ara-software/AraRoot/AraCorrelator/RayTraceCorrelator_support/docs/README.md

 4. Make sure unixTime is getting handled correctly
 5. Add the ability to "weight" various pairs
 6. Add helper functions for "get peak," "get max correlation," etc.
+7. Add ability to take weights for each pair in the `GetInterferometricMap` function.

 More on 3: This should be done by changing the correlator constructor